piukhq/elasticsearch-to-postgres/README.md

 You can run this and pass `--now` to skip the schedule and run the sync immediately.

+This repo also contains the script to copy availability info into Tableau.

 ## Env vars:

 | Name              | Required | Default  | Type   | Description                                                          |